-- a) Permit Fee need to determine a fee structure that is adequate to the costs related to operating and maintain the permit process.
-This should be reviewed at a minimum of the current ordinance. - b) Insurance Need to determine the level and types of insurance requirements needed for the sale of fireworks.
-This should be reviewed at a minimum of the current ordinance. - c) Standard conditions / restrictions need to create general standards and conditions for any public authority, fair association, amusement park, park board, civic organization, agricultural producer to be approved for a permit.
-This should be reviewed at a minimum of the current ordinance.
+- a) Permit Fee need to determine a fee structure that is adequate to cover the costs related to operating and maintaining the permit process.
+This should be reviewed with possible revisions at a minimum for the current ordinance. - b) Insurance / Bond Need to determine the level and types of insurance and/or bond requirements needed for a large display of fireworks.
+This should be reviewed with possible revisions at a minimum for the current ordinance. - c) Standard conditions / restrictions need to create general standards and conditions for any public authority, fair association, amusement park, park board, civic organization, agricultural producer to be approved for a permit.
+This should be reviewed with possible revisions at a minimum for the current ordinance.